-Premenstrual syndrome, or PMS, is the name given to symptoms some experience 1 to 14 days before their period begins.
+Premenstrual syndrome, or PMS, is the name given to symptoms some girls experience 1 to 14 days before their period begins.
 These symptoms are physical and/or emotional, and include breast tenderness and feeling moody or sad.
-It's natural to feel a bit up and down at times, especially with all these changes going on.
-Emphasize that not all people who menstruate experience PMS.
+It's guite normal to feel a bit up and down at times, especially with all these changes going on.
+Emphasize that not all girls experience PMS.